USEPA/WNTR/documentation/gis.rst

 Sample raster at points geometries
 --------------------------------------

-The :class:`~wntr.gis.sample_raster` function can be used to query a raster file at point geometries, such as the nodes of a water network.
-A common use case for this function is to assign elevation to the nodes of a water network, however other geospatial data such as climate projections could be sampled using this function.
+The :class:`~wntr.gis.sample_raster` function can be used to sample a raster file at point geometries, such as the nodes of a water network.
+A common use case for this function is to assign elevation to the nodes of a water network, however other geospatial information such as climate or hazard data could be sampled using this function.

 The network file, Net1.inp, in EPSG:4326 CRS is used in the example below.
 The raster data in the GeoTIFF format is also in EPSG:4326 CRS.